 River waters eroded the Plateau to form the canyon.
 The sides of the plateaus have incredible valley slopes where the iron in the stone gets oxidized to give it the red/pink color.
 Depending on the iron concentration and other ingredients such as potassium and dolomite, stone has variations in red/pink/orange/yellow hues.
 They coin an intriguing phrase for the canyon and slopes.
 I heard it first from a park ranger: The Amphitheater.
 Mother nature has been creating and performing in the arena for millions of years.
 The National Park Service documentary at the visitor center takes us through the journey and history of Bryce Canyon.
 I think so aptly and appropriately, the theme of their movie is – The Music of the Nature.

 I don’t think I can ever forget what we saw in the Bryce Canyon Amphitheater.
-I have a slide show of images below (19 pictures.)
-After that, there was a video I had taken from my iPhone.
+I tried the best I could to capture the moments in pictures and a video below:

 Mossy Cave Trail